Eastern Province, Saudi Arabia: Education

-From 1,264,687 male residents who were above the age of 10, 88.78%, representing 1,122,738 persons had some form of formal education.
-As for females, from the 1,161,677 residents above the age of 10, 80.77% or 938,233 persons were formally educated.
+As of 2016, of the 1,264,687 male residents aged over 10, 88.78%—representing 1,122,738 individuals—had received some form of formal education.
+Among females, 80.77% of the 1,161,677 residents over the age of 10—equivalent to 938,233 individuals—were formally educated.

 Housing

-44.42% of residential units in the Eastern Province are apartments and 96.29% of residential units are made of concrete.
-Homelessness was not reported.
+As of 2016, 44.42% of residential units in the Eastern Province were apartments, and 96.29% were built with concrete.
+No cases of homelessness were officially recorded.

 Health

-3.51% of the province's Saudi residents, who were above the age of 15, reported some form of disability in 2016, with visual impairment being the most common form of disability and 42,052 persons suffering from some form of visual impairment.
+As of 2016, 3.51% of the province's Saudi residents aged 15 and over reported some form of disability, with visual impairment being the most commonly reported type, affecting 42,052 individuals.
 58,000 persons reported severe or extreme disability.
 285,754 Saudi residents above the age of 15 reported that they were regularly smoking, with 254,233 reporting daily smoking and 31,521 reporting intermittent smoking.

-Governors

 Economy

 The economy of the Kingdom of Saudi Arabia is largely dependent on oil.
 As such, the Eastern Province, being the province with most of Saudi Arabia's oil reserves enjoys a high economic position.
-Saudi Aramco, the state-owned oil company of Saudi Arabia and an organization of major significance in the petroleum industry, is based in Dhahran in Greater Dammam.
+Saudi Aramco, the state-owned oil company of Saudi Arabia and an organization of major significance in the petroleum industry, is based in Dhahran in the Dammam metropolitan area.
 It became the fifth company in the world to reach a market capitalization of $1 trillion ($1,000,000,000,000) on December 11, 2019.
-After going public the same day in what is considered the largest public offering ever as of December 2019, the next day, on December 12, 2019, the company reached a market cap of $2 trillion, becoming the first and only company in the world to break the record.
+After going public the same day in what is considered the largest Initial public offering ever as of December 2019, the next day, on December 12, 2019, the company reached a market cap of $2 trillion, becoming the first and only company in the world to break the record.

-The kingdom's main oil and gas fields are located in the Eastern Province with sites such as the Ghawar Field, the largest onshore oil field in the world and the Safaniya oil field, the largest offshore oil field in the world.
-Petroleum is refined in various refineries spread across the kingdom and shipped to dozens of countries from port cities such as Ra's Tanura.
+The kingdom's main oil and gas fields are located in the Eastern Province with sites such as the Ghawar Field, the largest onshore oil field in the world and the Safaniya oil field, the largest Offshore drilling field in the world.
+Petroleum is refined in various refineries spread across the kingdom and shipped to dozens of countries from port cities such as Ras Tanura.
 The East–West pipeline enables efficient transport of oil from the eastern oil fields and refineries to the western refineries and ports, such as Rabigh and Jeddah.

 Saudi Arabia's largest agricultural product, dates, also forms a large part of the province's economy.
-Every year thousands of tonnes of dates are harvested from the date palms in the giant oasis of Ahsa to be sold in and around the kingdom.
+Every year thousands of tonnes of dates are harvested from the date palms in the giant oasis of Al-Ahsa Oasis to be sold in and around the kingdom.